viinod9/DA6401_MA23M026_A1/README.md

-# Feedforward Neural Network with Backpropagation On Fashion MNIST Dataset
+# Feedforward Neural Network with Backpropagation from Scratch On Fashion MNIST Dataset

 This assignment contains a feedforward neural network from scratch using NumPy.
 The backpropagation algorithm is implemented without using any automatic differentiation packages.
 The network is trained on the Fashion-MNIST dataset to classify images into 10 clothing categories.
 Various optimization algorithms and hyperparameter tuning techniques are also explored.